 I'm certainly jealous of what we have going on these days versus what we had back then.
-The facilities available now to the business students are exceptional, with the Insperity Center, Cemo Hall and Melcher Hall.
+The facilities available now to the business students are exceptional, with the Insperity Classroom & Business Building, Cemo Hall and Melcher Hall.
 A number of board members will sit around and talk about the old days — the days that we had our classes over in the Heyne building in the basement.

 And, the faculty has grown to accommodate the facilities.
 Bauer College has energetic faculty supported by a good team, and everyone I work with and meet at the college is doing a wonderful job.

 Everywhere I go, people know I'm associated with UH — my tennis club, family and friends, they all want to know what's going on at UH.
 It all started with Tier One status, and then we built a new stadium and have a football team that ends the year at No. 8.
 That momentum and energy carries over to the business school.
 People want to go to Bauer.
 You can get a great education here in the fourth largest city in the world.
 And, I can sense that enthusiasm from the folks wanting to join the Bauer College Board.